List of chemical elements named after people

 This list of chemical elements named after people includes elements named for people both directly and indirectly.
 Of the 118 elements, 19 are connected with the names of 20 people.
 15 elements were named to honor 16 scientists (as curium honours both Marie and Pierre Curie).
 Four others have indirect connection to the names of non-scientists.
 Only gadolinium and samarium occur in nature; the rest are man-made.

 List

 These 19 elements are connected to the names of people.
-Seaborg and Oganessian were the living persons honored by having elements named after them; Oganessian is the only one still alive.
+Seaborg and Oganessian were the only living persons honored by having elements named after them; Oganessian is the only one still alive.
 Names were proposed to honor Einstein and Fermi while they were still alive, but they had both died by the time those names became official.

 The four elements associated with non-scientists were not named in their honor but named for something else bearing their name: samarium for the mineral samarskite from which it was isolated; and americium, berkelium and livermorium after places named for them.
 The cities of Berkeley, California and Livermore, California are the locations of the University of California Radiation Laboratory and Lawrence Livermore National Laboratory, respectively.